 Verse seven then, is one of many prophecies in Scripture that predict Christ's Second Coming.
 Let's take a closer look at its details.
 The Father says,

 …he is coming with clouds.
 We need to go back to the prophet Daniel for this cloud aspect of the Lord Jesus Christ's Second Coming.

 I was watching in the night visions, and behold, One like the Son of Man, coming with the clouds of heaven!
 He came to the Ancient of Days, and they brought him near before him.
 Then to him was given dominion and glory and a kingdom that all peoples, nations, and languages should serve him.
 His dominion is an everlasting dominion, which shall not pass away, and his kingdom the one which shall not be destroyed.
 Daniel 7:13-14

-Keep in mind that the event Daniel saw in the scripture above was not the Second Coming.
-Rather, it was the future day when Christ will come to his Father's throne to formally receive his kingdom after the Rapture.
-We will see that day greatly magnified for us in Revelation four and five.
+Keep in mind that the event Daniel saw in the scripture above was not the Second Coming, however.
+Rather, it was the yet future day when Christ will come to his Father's throne to formally receive his kingdom after the Rapture.
+We will see that day greatly magnified for us in Revelation 4 and 5.
 Daniel's prophecy does, however, give us the clouds of heaven aspect of the movements of the Son of God in his glorified state.
 You might say Christ is Heaven's Cloud Rider.
 When he is on the move, the Shekinah glory clouds of Heaven accompany him.
 Both at the Rapture of the Church and at Christ's Second Coming, the Bible says Jesus will be accompanied by clouds.
 As you have it in First Thessalonians 4:17a,

 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.